nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

-If there is such Coverity memory alerts on the involved files that get fixed when a CVE get fixed, we assume that Coveriy had an alert relevant to the certain CVE.
+If there is such Coverity memory alerts on the involved files that get fixed when a CVE get fixed, we assume that Coverity had an alert relevant to the certain CVE.

 **Only for 15 CVEs (2.5%), we found there was a possible Coverity alert**.